vsrinivas/fuchsia/global/README.md

 # Global

 This directory contains headers that must be shared between kernel and userspace.
+Its contents should be limited to...
-It should contain only type definitions that must cross the boundary, e.g. syscall ABI details.
+* Type definitions that must cross the boundary, e.g. syscall ABI details.
+* Common tooling for kernel and userspace code.